spree/spree/guides/src/content/api/option_values.md

 ### Parameters

-ids
+<params params='[
+  {
+    "name": "ids",
-: A comma-separated list of option value ids.
-Specifying this parameter will display the respective option values.
+    "description": "A comma-separated list of option value ids.
+Specifying this parameter will display the respective option values."

-option_type_id
+  }, {
+    "name": "option_type_id",
-: Specifying this parameter will display option values of respective option type.
+    "description": "Specifying this parameter will display option values of respective option type."
+  }
+]'></params>

 ### Response